Take Our Kids to Work Program

 All school boards require that parents sign a waiver and the University will also require a signed Release and Indemnification Form from the parent or guardian of any student who is participating in this initiative and you may make photocopies.

-The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety ASAP for tours and on or before Friday October 27, 2017.
+The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety as soon as possible for tours as they tend to fill up really quickly.
 Permission to bring a student into the workplace must be obtained and authorized by the Dean/Designate or Director/Designate of your workplace.

 - It is important that the Take Our Kids to Work program commence with a mandatory safety orientation in the parent’s host department, to review pertinent health and safety awareness, workplace-specific risks and local safe work procedures.